trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

   date: 29 November 2023
 ---

-# :point_up: Upgradable Poke game
+# Upgradable Poke game

 Previously, you learned how to use tickets and don't mess up with it.
-In this third session, you will enhance your skills on :
+In this third session, you will enhance your skills on:

 - Upgrading a smart contract with lambda function code.
 - Upgrading a smart contract with proxy.